Ballard High School (Seattle): 1994 shooting

 The first murder ever of a student on Seattle School District property happened in 1994 outside Ballard High School.
 Then 16-year-old Brian Ronquillo, a student at Shorewood High School, fired a gun eight times into a group of students as a car he was in drove past Ballard High School.
 Melissa Fernandes, a 16-year-old Ballard student, was shot and killed, although she was not the intended target, a 16-year-old male student was also injured.
 Ronquillo was sentenced to 51 years in prison for the gang-related shooting and then 19-year old Cesar Sarausad who was the car driver was sentenced to more than 27 years in prison.

 Academic programs

 Academies

-Ballard High maintains two formal academies on campus: The Academy of Finance and the Maritime Academy.
+Ballard High maintains two formal academies on campus: The Academy of Finance, and the Maritime Academy.
 Both comprise an integrated curriculum across content areas.
 Students enrolled in these academies are part of the Ballard student population but have chosen to participate in a specific content area of focus.

+Ballard High School formerly maintained the Biotech Academy in addition to the above academies, however it has since been replaced by Biotech Pathway, consisting of a Biotech Biology course open to freshman and alternating Systems Medicine and Physiology courses open to juniors and seniors.

+Performing Arts

+Ballard Performing Arts (BPA) is Ballard High's music and theatre department, offering programs in band, choir, orchestra, and theatre.
+The program is sponsored by the Ballard Performing Arts Booster Club (BPAB) which is run by parents and BHS staff involved in the program.

+Ballard offers various types of music programs for students.
+Concert band students are divided into three groups by skill and combine to participate in the joint extracurricular marching and pep band alongside a separate percussion ensemble.
+Three levels of jazz band are also offered to students independent of concert band.
+Choir and orchestra students are also organized in concert and chamber groups with separate jazz choir and fiddle ensemble groups.
+Theatre programs are offered as classes and as organized extracurricular activities.
+In addition to performing arts programs, elective classes such as AP Music Theory and Piano Lab are also offered for students.

+BPA programs have been known regionally for excellent skill and performance.
+In addition to the many local performances and competitions students participate in, Ballard's Jazz Band has participated in the Essentially Ellington Jazz Festival, and concert band, orchestra, and choir groups have participated in national festivals including performances at Carnegie Hall.
+Despite being enrolled in BPA programs as typical classes, performing arts students are often expected to be available outside of typical school hours or during class time for various performances.

+FIRST Robotics Competition

+Ballard High School hosts Viking Robotics, a FIRST Robotics Competition team, assigned team number 2928.
+Viking Robotics provides a place for students to learn and apply skills in STEM fields to a cooperative/competitive championship.